Katie10sfeldt/githubTest/README.md

 # githubTest
-This is a test repository
+This is a test repository, intended for learning and practicing GitHub skills.